voglster/dashboard/README.md

 # Todo:
  - YAML configuration
-     - YAML layout
      - Allow more display resolutions
      - Landscape vs portrait orientation
- - Change to a plugin based system, register now plugins, only load config when needed
+     - ~~YAML layout~~
+ - Cache folders
+     - Global
+     - Plugin Specific
+     - Plugin Instance Specific
+     - cache the weather icons instead of re-downloading them each time
+     - Download free fonts from internet and store in local cache instead of hardcoded fonts
+ - Un-splash plugin
+     - Listen to anchor directives
+     - Download higher res images and resize as needed
+ - Global config for theme-ing
  - Extend graphing engine used in crypto to be more generic
  - Rotating display based on time (10 secs dashboard, 10 secs price graph)
- - Have the image system download higer resolution images and resize/crop to the screen as needed
- - Test/confirm dark vs light text and image colors
- - Download free fonts from internet and store in local cache instead of hardcoded fonts
- - cache the weather icons instead of re-downloading them each time
  - ~~Move all images downloads to temp files that cleanup after themselves~~
+ - ~~Change to a plugin based system, register now plugins, only load config when needed~~

 # Ideas: